Substra/substra-documentation/docs/source/operations/walkthrough/10-prerequisites.rst

 Substra is a federated learning tool and as such it makes little sense to have only one node running, or nodes running on the same cluster merely separated by a namespace.

 Therefore our production deployment will run on two separate Kubernetes clusters.
-They will of course need to be connected somehow -- we will use the internet.
+They will need to be connected somehow -- we will use the internet.

 You will need to be able to give hostnames to endpoints.
 On the internet, this means owning a domain name and setting up DNS -- **everytime you see** ``DOMAIN``, **it means your own domain** you are setting this up under.